Crown Castle Inc. (CCI) Shares Up Despite Recent Market Volatility

-Crown Castle Inc. (NYSE: CCI)’s stock price has increased by 1.11 compared to its previous closing price of 132.22.
-However, the company has seen a gain of 4.86% in its stock price over the last five trading days.
+Crown Castle Inc. (NYSE: CCI)’s stock price has increased by 0.37 compared to its previous closing price of 134.02. however, the company has experienced a 1.73% increase in its stock price over the last five trading days.
 Barron’s reported on 11/17/22 that Cell-Tower REITs Could Climb 20%.
 Here Are 3 to Buy Now.

 Is It Worth Investing in Crown Castle Inc. (NYSE: CCI) Right Now?